-In 2018 Triaz showed advanced results on performance indicators and has made exceptional progress.
-Triaz has monitored 99% of is own production and, with a benchmarking score of 83, has been awarded the 'Leader' category again.
+In 2019, Triaz (Waschbaer since 2020) showed advanced results on performance indicators and made substantial progress.
+Triaz monitored 99% of its own production and, with a benchmarking score of 81, has again been awarded the 'Leader' category.

-Triaz has a systematic way of approaching FWF membership, sufficient capacity to monitor and follow up and a dedicated attitude to inform, train and learn with suppliers how to improve further.
+Triaz has a systematic way of approaching Fair Wear membership, sufficient capacity to monitor and follow up and a dedicated attitude to inform, train and learn with suppliers on how to improve further.
 The brand has the ability to actually find root causes at the production location level and to identify measures to improve.